Atlas975/Notes/OperatingSystems/FileSystems/New_technology_file_system.md

 ___
 # New technology file system
 - Known as **NTFS**, built around a **Master file table (MFT)** used in windows
-- The master table is an array of 1kb records for every file in volume, file are identified by an index in this table.
+- The master table is an array of 1kb records for every file in volume, files are identified by an index in this table.
 This table also includes a link to root directory
 - This is done in a non-fragmented part of the [[File_systems|file system]] by allocating a large amount of initial  space to grow the table, deleted entries are simply marked as unused
 - MFT structure:

 > ![[Pasted image 20230122125704.png|450|450]]

+## Attribute streams
+- A file in an NTFS can be taught of as a data stream in the MFT identified by type and optionally distinguished by name
+- There are two kinds of attributes for files:
+    - **Resident**: stored directly in in MFT entry for file
+    - **Non-resident**: held in file referenced by $ATTRIBUTE_LIST
+### Multiple streams
+- Multiple streams can be used for a single file,